isw-kudos/kudos-docs/docs/boards/howto/mind-map-view.md

 #Mind Map View

-The Mind Map layout in Kudos Boards is a unique view that allows you to have a visual overview of all your tasks from one board.
+The Mind Map layout in Huddo Boards is a unique view that allows you to have a visual overview of all your tasks from one board.
 Mind Map is ideal for strategic planning, brainstorming, inventing, R&D, marketing, and more.

 ### Accessing the Mind Map View